evykassirer/notes/cs365/README.md

 proof:

-- we can choose a new tape language Gamma' = Gamma^3
+- we can choose a new tape language Γ' = Γ^3
 - so if the old string was x1 x2 x3 x4 ....
 - then the new first character is "x1 x2 x3" amd the next is "x3 x4 x5" then
  "x5 x6 x7" etc